 - As an encouragement to contributors, it's fine to close an issue or merge a PR even if the originally designed features aren't 100% implemented.
 In cases like this, please encourage contributors to create a follow-up issue and PR to further implement that.
 Do not make the PR process last too long because it might discourage contributors.

-- recommended IDE: Visual Studio Code, GoLand.
+- Recommended IDEs: Visual Studio Code, GoLand

 - Build the source code

-- Test the source code, unit
+- Test the source code: unit test, e2e test

 Sign Your Commits¶